2026-05-07

 Seiko Captain Willard Strap Sizes

-Vintage 6105-8110 / 6105-8119 — the original Willard.
-The vintage references used non-standard lug widths.
-Always measure directly on a vintage 6105 before ordering.
-Community reports suggest the original uses approximately 19-20mm lugs — measure your specific watch before ordering.
+Vintage 6105-8110 / 6105-8119 — the original Willard uses non-standard lug widths.
+Always measure directly before ordering.
+Community reports suggest approximately 19-20mm lugs.
 CNS stocks 19mm and 20mm.

-SPB153 (olive green dial, rubber strap, 2020)20mm lugs.
+SPB153 (olive green dial, rubber strap, 2020) — 20mm lugs.
 Same case as SPB151.

-SPB183 (blue dial, 2020)20mm lugs.
+SPB183 (blue dial, 2020) — 20mm lugs.
 Same case family.

 Order 20mm for any modern Willard reissue reference.